Higher Education Marketing Campaign for Northeastern’s New Masters Program

 Client: Northeastern University’s D’Amore-McKim School of Business

-Situation Analysis: The D’Amore-McKim School of Business was launching a new one year graduate business education model focused on Innovation that provided middle managers in technology, financial services, engineering and retail the knowledge required to innovate company processes and products and secure a seat at the leadership table.
+The D’Amore-McKim School of Business developed a new one year graduate business education model focused on Innovation that provided middle managers in technology, financial services, engineering and retail the knowledge required to innovate company processes and products and secure a seat at the leadership table.

 The D’Amore-McKim School of Business at Northeastern University decided to launch a new MS in Innovation program designed to incorporate the most relevant courses from the school’s former High Tech MBA program plus new courses that were created specifically for the middle manager focused on innovation.
 This every-other-Saturday, one-year program was a better alternative to traditional full-time MBA programs for those working full time.

 Schneider Associates (SA) was retained to develop a launch campaign to introduce the MS in Innovation program, as well as increase brand awareness for the newly renamed D’Amore-McKim School of Business.
 Our goal was to communicate the importance of this degree program in advancing an individual’s business career, along with the message that employees could enroll while continuing to work full-time.
 The marketing campaign centered on the uniqueness of the program (the only one of its kind in the U.S.) plus Northeastern’s strong tradition of experiential learning.